apify/apify-docs/docs/actor/publishing/naming_your_actor.md

 ---
 title: Actor naming standards
 description: Documentation of Apify's standards for actor naming.
-menuWeight:
+menuWeight: 3.6.2
 paths:
     - actors/publishing/naming
+    - actor/pulishing/naming
 ---

 # TODO: add menuWeight metadata

 # [](#actor-naming-standards) Actor naming standards

 Naming your actor can be tricky.
 Especially when you've spent a long time coding and are excited to show your brand new creation to the world.
 To help users find your actor, we've introduced naming standards.
-These will improve your actor's [search engine optimization (SEO)](https://en.wikipedia.org/wiki/Search_engine_optimization) and maintain consistency in the [Apify Store](https://apify.com/store).
+These standards improve your actor's [search engine optimization (SEO)](https://en.wikipedia.org/wiki/Search_engine_optimization) and maintain consistency in the [Apify Store](https://apify.com/store).

 ## [](#scrapers) Scrapers

-For actors that scrape web pages such as [YouTube Scraper](https://apify.com/bernardo/youtube-scraper) or [Amazon Scraper](https://apify.com/vaclavrut/amazon-crawler), we usually have one actor per domain.
-This helps with naming, as the domain name will serves as your actor's name.
+For actors such as [YouTube Scraper](https://apify.com/bernardo/youtube-scraper) or [Amazon Scraper](https://apify.com/vaclavrut/amazon-crawler), which scrape web pages, we usually have one actor per domain.
+This helps with naming, as the domain name serves as your actor's name.

 GOOD:
   * Technical name (actor's name in the [Apify app](https://my.apify.com)): `${domain}-scraper`, e.g. `youtube-scraper`